jeffpar/pcjs/blog/_posts/2018/2018-02-25-a-short-history-of-symdeb.md

     DH - Displays local heap for current DS
     DG - Displays global heap for Windows
     DQ - Displays [*] HQ - HTASK    CHANGEBITS WAKEBITS WAKEMASK

+In the Windows 2.03 SDK:

+     Volume in drive A is UTILITY
+     Directory of  A:\BINAPPS

+    SYMDEB   EXE    43593   1-29-88  12:00a
+            1 File(s)    577024 bytes free

+Although the binary had changed, SYMDEB displayed the same version and copyright as in the Windows 1.03 SDK.

 In the Windows 3.00 SDK: